Sith: Darth Malgus

 Darth Malgus (Veradun) is a major antagonist in Star Wars: The Old Republic.
 A human Dark Lord of the Sith who trained under Vindican, Malgus served the Sith Empire during the Great Galactic War against the Republic.
 Following the recapture of Korriban from the Jedi, Malgus killed his master and later led a surprise assault on Alderaan, only to be defeated by his nemesis and former opponent from Korriban, Satele Shan.

 Malgus was severely injured in the fight against Shan, forcing him to wear a respiratory apparatus for the rest of his life.
 Sometime later, Malgus was tasked by his superior, Darth Angral, with leading an assault team on the Jedi Temple on Coruscant, which Malgus and his forces destroyed, disgracing the Jedi Order in the eyes of the Republic.
-Although Malgus believed that the Battle of Coruscant was the first step of destroying the Republic, it only served as leverage in the peace negotiations that took place on Alderaan.
+Although Malgus believed that the Battle of Coruscant was the first step in destroying the Republic, it only served as leverage in the peace negotiations that took place on Alderaan.
 While the Alderaanian summit progressed, the Sith settled into an occupation of Coruscant.
-Malgus was placed in charge of orbital security, but the Sith Lord defied his orders and traveled back to Coruscant's surface to strike against the renegade Jedi Aryn Leneer, who wanted to avenge her master Ven Zallow, killed by Malgus during the attack on the Jedi Temple.
-Although Leneer ultimately failed, the conflict caused Malgus to become disillusioned with the Empire and to kill his lover Eleena Daru, seeing their relationship as a weakness that prevented him from preserving his own power, which he later used to cleanse the Empire of the politicians whom he blamed for allowing the Republic to survive.
+Malgus was placed in charge of orbital security, but the Sith Lord defied his orders and traveled back to Coruscant's surface to strike against the renegade Jedi Aryn Leneer, who wanted to avenge her master, Ven Zallow, killed by Malgus during the attack on the Jedi Temple.
+Although Leneer ultimately failed, the conflict caused Malgus to become disillusioned with the Empire and to kill his lover, Eleena Daru, seeing their relationship as a weakness that prevented him from preserving his position of power, which he later used to cleanse the Empire of the politicians whom he blamed for allowing the Republic to survive.

 During the Cold War years that followed the successful peace negotiations, Malgus led Sith forces into the Unknown Regions, claiming previously unknown territories for the Empire.
-Towards the end of the war, following the presumed death of the Sith Emperor and his service on the Dark Council, Malgus formed his own Empire, free of the infighting of the Dark Council.
-However, the Republic and the Sith Empire forces soon teamed up to fight against Malgus' Empire and managed to track him down to his secret base, where they defeated him.
+Towards the end of the war, following the presumed death of the Sith Emperor and his service on the Dark Council, Malgus formed his own empire, free of the infighting of the Dark Council.
+However, the Republic and the Sith Empire forces soon teamed up to fight against Malgus's empire and managed to track him down to his secret base, where they defeated him.
 Despite his apparent death, Malgus later resurfaced during the Invasion of Ossus at the start of the Third Galactic War, once again serving as a commander within the Sith Empire.
 However, following the Battle of Corellia, Malgus went rogue, determined to expunge all physical and mental restraints used to keep him under control.
 Thousands of years after his death, Malgus was still remembered as one of the most powerful Sith Lords to have ever lived.
-At one point, Darth Sidious acquired some surviving excerpts of Malgus's journals, which he bounded into his Book of Sith, an anthology of Sith historical writings.
+At one point, Darth Sidious acquired some surviving excerpts of Malgus's journals, which he bound into his Book of Sith, an anthology of Sith historical writings.